mygenibox/cryptonote/README.md

 - emission speed: the longer the time between the blocks is the slower the emission process is
 - orphan rate: chains with very fast blocks have greater orphan rate

-For most coins difficulty target is 60 or 120 seconds.
+For AltCoins difficulty target is 1 or 2 minutes.

-Example:
 ```
-const uint64_t DIFFICULTY_TARGET = 120;
+const uint64_t DIFFICULTY_TARGET = 120; - where 120 as seconds
 ```

-**4. Block reward formula**
+**Change Block reward formula**

-In case you are not satisfied with CryptoNote default implementation of block reward logic you can also change it.
-The implementation is in `src/CryptoNoteCore/Currency.cpp`:
+By default, implementation of block reward logic can be changed. `src/CryptoNoteCore/Currency.cpp`:
 ```
 bool Currency::getBlockReward(size_t medianSize, size_t currentBlockSize, uint64_t alreadyGeneratedCoins, uint64_t fee, uint64_t& reward, int64_t& emissionChange) const
 ```